Arronk/My-Coding-Journey/LogR3.md

 Cruising through the React section but have hit a few more challenging ones just as I write this.
 I am comfortable though that it is just a syntax problem that will get better with practice.
 Hoping to have all the core React component before I go to sleep.

+## Day 17: 16/11/2018

+### Progress: Continued with the React section of FCC and got stuck into week 3 6.00.2x MIT

+Still continuing on with the React exercises and also spent some time getting a start on week 3 for MIT 6.00.2x.
+This weeks exercises and psets for the MIT course look really interesting and i'm hoping to have it all completed before the end of the weekend.
+Looks like cs50 got shafted again!